babaks/DSI/EDA/README.md

-# Data Exploration and Visualization using R and ggplot2
+# Data Exploration and Visualization using R and ggplot2.
+This course was taught by Arnold Seong for the UCI Data Science Initiative (DSI).

 # Description
 This course is intended to help people with little to no experience using R take their first steps on a data analysis.
 We provide an overview of introductory R programming, then focus on using R and ggplot2 for data exploration and visualization.
 Please note that this workshop's focus is on getting you the tools you need to work with your data in R and visualize it; we will not be covering any statistical methods/tests.